 Moisturizers like lotions and creams are ideal for covering larger areas, but sometimes your dry spots and rough patches creep up on the smaller spots like your hands and feet.
 In those instances, Greenfield recommends this extra-thick ointment balm for instant relief.
 Made with a blend of emollient ingredients like safflower and coconut oils and, of course, colloidal oatmeal, this balm can treat even the driest spots.

-Let be honest: most products designed for sensitive skin or dry skin conditions aren't the most aesthetically pleasing.
+Let's be honest: most products designed for sensitive skin or dry skin conditions aren't the most aesthetically pleasing.
 But this beautifully packaged indigo face cream makes applying much-needed moisturizer to an eczema flare-up feel luxurious.
-Ask any Byrdie editor, and they'll rave about the quality of Tatcha's skincare products, and this colloidal oatmeal-based is no different.
+Ask any Byrdie editor, and they'll rave about the quality of Tatcha's skincare products, and this colloidal oatmeal-based one is no different.

 Word to the wise: face wash shouldn't leave your skin feeling tight or drier than it was before you washed it.
 Swap out your squeaky clean sudser for this creamy moisturizer formula that leaves your face feeling clean but not stripped.
 Together with ceramides and hyaluronic acid, the colloidal oatmeal in this formula works to moisturize as much as it cleanses.
 It's no wonder it's a Byrdie-editor favorite.